 Lord Gerolamo del Pozzo became the new owner of Casal Donelasco, following orders from Philippe IV, King of Spain and Duke of Milan from 1621 to 1665.

 Giovanni Gaetano del Pozzo, Gerolamo’s son, sold the property to Gerolamo Gambarana, a descendant of feudal lords from Montesegale.

 Casal Donelasco, with its 97 hectares of land, passed to the Denari family, a historical dynasty from Voghera, which held an important role in the entire Oltrepò region trading silk, wine and grain, and thus became “Il Casale Denari”.

-According to the line of succession, the new owner of ‘Il Casale Denari’ was the Duke Antonio Denari who, in the 1947-1948, launched intense activities of modernization to satisfy the new living needs.
-The architect in charge was Emilio Aschieri di Pavia.
+According to the line of inheritance, the new owner of Il Casale Denari became Duke Antonio Denari who, in 1947-1948, began a major renovation and modernization of the Casale in order to meet the new living needs of the family.
+The architect in charge of the renovation was Emilio Aschieri of Pavia.

-The Duke resigned voluntary from the institutions he chaired and then he decided to retire to private life in his Casale, already known as “Casale Denari”.
+Duke Denari resigned voluntarily from the institutions he chaired and then he decided to retire to private life in his Casale, which was already known as “Il Casale Denari”.

 After many years of neglect, Il Casale Denari came alive again thanks to the duke's grandson, Alberto Bertuzzi Borgognoni, his wife Azzurra Scerni and their son Umberto.
 The family moved from Milan to the Oltrepò Pavese with grand ideas and important plans for the future.